rebelsky/csc207c/pages/los.md

 * Make sure that the code you provide appropriately employs encapsulation.
 * Make sure to describe the code you've provided.

+#### OOP 2: Inheritance

+* Although you can mention the applicability of inheritance to subtype polymorphism, the focus of your example should not be on subtype polymorphism.

 #### OOP 3: Composition

 * Your example need not employ the more complicated form of encapsulation that is used as an alternative to inheritance and involves delegation.
 A clear instance of the _has-a_ relationship suffices.